-Note: The Workflow Automation feature is one of the useful features of Pipedrive’s Gold and Platinum plans.
+Note: The Workflow Automation feature is one of the useful features of Pipedrive’s Advanced, Professional, and Enterprise plans.
 To learn how to switch plans, click here.

 If you find yourself repeating the same administrative tasks in Pipedrive — scheduling the same activity after a deal has been moved to a specific stage in your pipeline — then it might be in your company's interest to automate those tasks, so you can concentrate on the important things that make your business thrive.